Ranjana Srivastava: Career

 Srivastava works in the public healthcare system in Victoria.
 She says that her early experiences have drawn her to the care of migrants and refugees and improving conditions in areas of disadvantage.
 Her own experience of losing twins in utero has led her to a keen appreciation of the need for honesty and truth-telling in medicine.

 A regular contributor to the London newspaper The Guardian, she has also written a number of books, including Tell Me the Truth, Dying for a Chat, So It's Cancer: Now What, and After Cancer: A Guide to Living Well.
 In Dying for a Chat, she writes that increased medical specialisation means that doctors can fail to see the whole picture, with risks for patients from a failure of communication.

-Srivastava is a frequent co-host on The Conversation Hour, a flagship radio program on the Australian Broadcasting Corporation (ABC) Melbourne.
+Srivastava is a frequent co-host on The Conversation Hour, a flagship radio program on the Australian Broadcasting Corporation (ABC), Melbourne.
 She has also developed a podcast series on health and wellbeing for ABC Radio National.
 These podcasts include: "The Ripple Effect of Cancer" and "An Illness in the Family".
 Srivastava has been a health presenter on ABC News Breakfast and has appeared on other programs, including: Counterpoint, Catalyst, Q&A, and Life Matters and the ABC current affairs show 7:30.
-She has been a regular columnist for the former Melbourne Magazine, and a contributor to The Age, TIME Magazine Asia, The Week, The Lancet, and JAMA.

 She has addressed many graduation ceremonies, commencement ceremonies, and major gatherings, and has hosted several events at the Wheeler Centre for Events and Ideas.
 Srivastava was selected to deliver the Errol Solomon Meyers Memorial Lecture at the University of Queensland Medical School.
 Former speakers have included Pakistani PM Imran Khan, Sir Edmund Hillary, and author Jeffrey Archer.
 She also delivered a TEDx talk in 2017 in Melbourne on The Art of Medicine.

 Politics

 Srivastava was an unsuccessful candidate for Liberal preselection in the seat of Casey in November 2021, prior to the 2022 federal election.
+She also sought Liberal candidacy for the 2023 Aston by-election.
+Despite being supported by former Health Minister Greg Hunt and former Victorian Premier Jeff Kennett, her candidacy was unsuccessful, losing to barrister Roshena Campbell.